AnkitPilankar/UK-Train-ride-PowerBI-Project/README.md

 Average Delay Time

 Charts and Visualizations:
-Most Frequent Train Routes
+Most Frequent Train Routes,
-Reason for Delay
+Reason for Delay,
-Total Transactions by Purchase Type
+Total Transactions by Purchase Type,
-Revenue by Ticket Type
+Revenue by Ticket Type,
-Tickets Booked by Payment Method
+Tickets Booked by Payment Method,
-Tickets Booked by Rail Card Type
+Tickets Booked by Rail Card Type,
-Heat Map to Show Correlation Between Date and Time Tooltip for Most Frequent Routes (Average Delay Time and Reason)
+Heat Map to Show Correlation Between Date and Time, Tooltip for Most Frequent Routes (Average Delay Time and Reason)

 Matrix
-Busiest Booking Time by Month
+Busiest Booking Time by Month,
-Calculation Details
+Calculation Details,
-Time Categorization
+Time Categorization,

 To calculate and categorize time, the following steps were taken:
 Extracting Hour from Time:
 Extract the hour component from the time value (e.g., 1:30 becomes 1).

 Categorizing Time:
 Use a SWITCH function to categorize time into hourly segments.
 Example: If the time is between 1 and 2, it falls into the "1-2" category.